Official State of Rhode Island website

 • attorney in good standing

-Laura Pisaturo was first appointed as full-time chairperson of the Parole Board in 2014 by Governor Lincoln Chafee.
-Subsequently reappointed by Governors Gina M. Raimondo and Daniel J. McKee, Chairperson Pisaturo is a seasoned attorney and advocate with prior legal experience in both civil and criminal law, within governmental, private and non-profit sectors.
+Laura Pisaturo has been Chairperson of the Rhode Island Parole Board since 2014, following her appointment by Governor Lincoln Chafee, with reappointments by Governors Gina M. Raimondo and Daniel J. McKee.
+A seasoned attorney and advocate, she brings expertise in civil and criminal law across governmental, private, and nonprofit sectors.

 Victoria M. Almeida is an attorney and former principal in the law firm of Adler Pollock & Sheehan P.C. of Providence and Boston.
 She serves as the attorney-designee to the Parole Board and she is currently designated by the chairperson as vice-chair for the Board.
 Ms. Almeida has held several terms on the Parole Board, beginning in 1984 when she was appointed by Governor J. Joseph Garrahy.
 She has been reappointed at various times by Governors Carcieri, Chafee, Raimondo, and Governor Daniel McKee.
 She is the longest serving member of the Board.